vankessel/vankessel.github.io/blog/_posts/2019-01-06-visualizing-complex-functions.md

 ## Complex Numbers

 Don't let the name scare you, complex numbers are easier to understand than they sound.
 A complex number is actually comprised of two numbers: A real number and an imaginary number.
 A real number is the one everyone is used to, every value between negative infinity and infinity.
 An imaginary number is a little less intuitive.
 It is a real number multiplied by the square root of negative one, or $$i$$. $$i$$ is a special constant that is defined to be $$i^2 = -1$$.
-The reason this constant is important is because normally there is no solution to the square root or logarithm of a negative number.
+The reason this constant is important is because with it the idea of taking the square root or logarithm of a negative number can make sense.
 In fact, most functions have a natural extension to the complex domain, like $$\sin()$$.
 I am compelled to point out that they have been named poorly.
 Gauss' lateral number is a much better name.
 They exist and are as useful as negative numbers, but you will find neither in the physical world.

 ### Cartesian Coordinates